 The Master of Public Administration program provides the knowledge a nurse needs in order to work within public or government agencies from an executive-level leadership role.
 Those interested specifically in management positions of the public agency field will benefit from the Master of Public Administration program.

-The Career Ladder is designed to promote and recognize excellence in practice, foster professional growth and retain compassionate caregivers in direct care settings.
+The Professional Ladder is designed to promote and recognize excellence in practice, foster professional growth and retain compassionate caregivers in direct care settings.
 The Career Ladder is in alignment with the Zielony Nursing Institute’s Professional Practice Model and leads to the advancement of Cleveland Clinic caregivers.

 Cleveland Clinic is accredited by the Ohio Nurses Association as a provider of contact hours for continuing education programs.
 Contact hour workshops are offered each year covering a variety of topics that relate to clinical practice as well as professional and managerial issues.
 Other educational opportunities and resources available on campus include computer-assisted instruction, self-instructional programs, and a video and cassette tape library.